autokitteh/samples/slack/README.md

 (which is a dialect of Python - see https://bazel.build/rules/language).

 The code files ([`program.py`](./program.py) or [`program.star`](./program.star))
-implement multiple entry-point functions that are triggered by Slack webhook events, which are defined in the [`autokitteh-python.yaml`](./autokitteh-python.yaml) or [`autokitteh-starlark.yaml`](./autokitteh-starlark.yaml) manifest files.
+implement multiple entry-point functions that are triggered by incoming Slack events, which are defined in the [`autokitteh-python.yaml`](./autokitteh-python.yaml) or [`autokitteh-starlark.yaml`](./autokitteh-starlark.yaml) manifest files.
 These functions also execute various Slack API calls.